szib/GymApp-frontend/README.md

-# GymApp
+<h1> Gym App </h1>>
-Track and record workouts and your weight
+<p>Track and record workouts and your bodyweight.

-This project was made by Danny Wakeling, it is the final project after the culmination of 12 weeks of studying at Flatiron School's bootcamp.
-It was created in 2 and a half weeks and showcased on the 11th July in front of a wide audience for a few hours.
+This was a solo project.
+It is the final project after the culmination of 12 weeks of studying at Flatiron School's bootcamp.
+It was created in 2 and a half weeks and showcased on the 11th July in front of a wide audience and open to the public for a few hours.

-It is a gym supplement app, that seeks to let people record their workouts and see their progression over time.
+It is a gym supplement app, that seeks to let people record their workouts and see their progression over time.</p>

+<h3> Associations </h3>

+    A user -
+    has_many :weights
+    has_many :workouts
+    has_many :exercises, through: :workouts
+    has_many :lifts, through: :exercises

+<h3> Features
 Items appended with a *, are stretch goals.

 A user can: